Jewels of Anne of Denmark: Heriot and loans to the King and Queen

+Elias Le Tellier

+A French craftsman Elias Le Tellier was described as one of the Queen's goldsmiths in 1600.
+His name was often written as "Elie", and he may have been the goldsmith "Clei" mentioned in Birrel's Diary.
+James or Jacques Le Tellier worked as a goldsmith for James VI.
+In 1597, Elias Le Tellier carried messages and money for the English ambassador Robert Bowes.

+Elias and his son Harry Le Tellier and a colleague Samson de la Granges quarrelled with an Edinburgh goldsmith, James Crawfurd.
+Anne of Denmark's chamberlain William Schaw was able to intervene in the legal action resulting from their feud.
+Elias Le Tellier lived in a tenement in the Canongate and the owner, a merchant Robert Johnston, sought to have him evicted.
+Samson de la Granges or des Granges was the father of the painter David des Granges.
+Elias' wife Esther Le Tellier was a silkwoman to Anne of Denmark and possibly a member of the Granges family.
+James Le Tellier twice attended baptisms in the Canongate in 1600 and 1601.
+Elias Le Grange and Esther moved to London and resided at Charing Cross, and continued to be associated with George Heriot.

 Thomas Foulis and Cornelius

 Anne of Denmark also obtained jewels in the 1590s from another Edinburgh goldsmith Thomas Foulis, including a pair of bracelets set with gemstones and pearls, and a "tablet all diamonds" with a "carcan of diamonds and rubies".
 These were New Year's Day gifts from King James.

 Foulis and his partner Robert Jousie were involved in collecting the King's English subsidy in London, and bought a sapphire engraved with Queen Elizabeth's portrait for Anne of Denmark in 1598 made by Cornelius Dreghe, an associate of Abraham Harderet.
+There are records of similar sapphire portraits.
+In 1594, Lord Howard gave Elizabeth a headdress including "her Maiesties pycture Cutt uppon A Safyor in the Middest".

 Cornelius "Draggie" turned up in Edinburgh in 1601, attempting to set up a weaver's workshop to exploit generous subsidies for expert craftsmen, but the other weavers protested he was a lapidary, not a weaver.
 Cornelius's son Daniel was born in Edinburgh, and George Heriot was a witness his baptism in the Canongate.